-- 1. Student Name
+- Student Name

-- 2. Home and mailing addresses
+- Home and mailing addresses

-- 3. E-mail address
+- E-mail address

-- 4. Telephone listing
+- Telephone listing

-- 5. Major field of study
+- Major field of study

-6. Participation in officially recognized
+- Participation in officially recognized activities and sports

-activities and sports
+- Height and weight of members of athletic teams

-7. Height and weight of members of athletic teams
+- Dates of attendance

-- 8. Dates of attendance - 9.
-Degrees and awards (honors) earned
+- Degrees and awards (honors) earned

-10. Most recent previous educational institution attended by the student
+- Most recent previous educational institution attended by the student

-Students who wish to restrict the release of the foregoing information can do so by submitting the Directory Information Restriction Request Form at http://www.csuohio.edu/sites/default/files/media/regi strar/documents/request.pdf to Campus411 in Berkman Hall 116.
-Your request must be received at least ten business days prior to the first day of instruction of the semester for which the request is to become effective.
-This restriction will remain in effect until you request in writing that it be removed.
+Students who wish to restrict the release of the foregoing information can do so through CampusNet (Student tab, Directory Information or by submitting the Directory Information Restriction Request form at All-in-1, BH 116.
+This restriction will remain in effect until you request it be removed.
 However, even if you file such a request, the University will release information as necessary if it is determined that disclosure is permitted by FERPA without prior consent (e.g., response to a subpoena, health or safety emergency, etc.).
 Please be aware that if a student requests that the forgoing information be withheld, it will be withheld from a variety of sources, including friends, relatives, prospective employers, insurance agencies, honor societies, and the news media.
-Students should carefully consider the consequences of withholding such information before they do so.
+Students should carefully consider the consequences of withholding such information before doing so.